Science-Based Animal training and Behaviour School

 SARS CoV-2 Update scroll to the Announcement section

-Gaby used to teach animal behaviour and training at La Pocatière college; therefore, classes offered at the Dogue Shop are college level and up to date with scientific discoveries.
+Gaby taught animal behaviour and training at La Pocatière college; therefore, classes offered at the Dogue Shop are college-level and up to date with scientific discoveries.
 All programs found on this website were specifically designed to educate and challenge perceptions.
-Dogue Shop is a recognized school by Revenue Quebec and Employment and Social Development Canada which means you can deduct course fees on your income tax report.
+Dogue Shop is a recognized school by Revenue Quebec and Employment and Social Development Canada, which means you can deduct course fees on your income tax report.

 Dogue Shop services are intended for the English community, desperate for a positive science-based approach to dog training.
-More recently, Gaby published her book Dog in the Mirror is God; A Scientifically Spiritual Approach to Treating Human and Animal Behaviour Problems.
+Gaby published her book Dog in the Mirror is God; A Scientifically Spiritual Approach to Treating Human and Animal Behaviour Problems.
 Her second book is due to come out soon, so keep coming back for the release date.
-You can visit the Dogue's Publishing page for more details on where to buy books.
-In the meantime, you can read the Dogue Shop's blog.
+You can visit Dogue's Publishing page for more details on where to buy books.
+In the meantime, you can read Dogue's Blog.
 You can create a free account and log in for more options

 - Animal-Assisted Therapy program

-- Animal Behaviour Apprenticeship program level 1 & 2
+- Animal Behaviour Apprenticeship program levels 1 & 2

 - Dog Parkour outside classes

 - Puppy & Teen Group outside classes (depending on weather)

 - Seminars, conferences, and workshops